Archaeology and development

 Since 1990 the protection and recording of archaeology has followed central government guidelines, initially set out in Planning Policy Guidance (PPG) 16, Archaeology and Planning and PPG 15, Planning and the Historic Environment.
 In March 2010 the government replaced these Guidance documents with Planning Policy Statement 5, Planning for the Historic Environment, which has supporting advice by English Heritage.
 From April 2012 the PPS was replaced by a shorter but similar policy within the National Planning Policy Framework.

 From 1st March 2014 we are introducing charges for archaeological pre-application and post-consent planning advice.
 Further details can be found on our Planning and Countryside Advice page.
-Full details are set out in the Archaeology Charging Schedule (PDF, 32kb) and planning advice can be requested using this Application Form (PDF, 39kb).
+Full details are set out in the Archaeology Charging Schedule (PDF, 32kb).

 Applicants should be aware that archaeological investigations can have considerable time and cost implications.
 You are strongly advised to contact us at the earliest opportunity to discuss the potential implications of any proposed development, preferably before submitting a planning application.
 Early consultation will ensure that any necessary archaeological work will not create unexpected problems.

 You must supply adequate information with a planning application if there is a possible impact on a ‘heritage asset’ – which could be a building, a ruin, below-ground features or deposits, earthworks or other historic landscape features.
 A supporting Heritage Statement can simply summarise and interpret the available evidence from the Historic Environment Record, but a large development or a sensitive location may need to include the results of an archaeological field evaluation or a historic building analysis.
 If there is insufficient information about heritage assets for us to make a planning recommendation, we will request an assessment before the application is determined.